 Public cord blood banking is free, but you give up your rights to the cord blood stem cells at the time of donation.
-Just like donating to a blood bank, this means your donation would be owned by the public cord blood bank, and not by you.
-Your donated cord blood stem cells would be used for medical research or could possibly save a life through a transplant.
-Public cord blood banks release your child’s stem cells when a good match from a registry is identified.
+Just like donating to a blood bank, this means your donation would be owned by the public bank, and not by you.
+Your donated cord blood stem cells could be used for medical research or could possibly save a life through a transplant.
+Public banks release your child’s stem cells when a good match from a registry is identified.

 What is a Private Cord Blood Bank?

-Private cord blood banks store the cord blood for you in case your child or someone in your immediate family needs it in the future.
+Private cord blood banks store the cord blood stem cells for you in case your child or someone in your immediate family needs it in the future.
 These private collections are owned by you and you decide how your baby’s cord blood is used.
-There are processing and storage fees associated with privately banking.
+Also, there are processing and storage fees associated with private banking.

 |Private Banking vs. Public Banking|